freeDSP/freeDSP-OCTAVIA/README.md

 * Optical S/PDIF Output
 * Amanero Combo384 USB-Audio Interface Slot
 * DSD mute protection for Amanero Combo384
-* Raspberry-Pi 40P Slot for I2S Audio Input and Optional I2C Connection to DSP
+* Optional Raspberry-Pi 40P Slot for I2S Audio Input
+(Raspberry-pi is optional, It is not necessary if you have a USBi for DSP programming)
+* Optional Raspberry-Pi I2C Connection to DSP
 * On-board power supply for Raspberry Pi with shutdown control
 * Restart/Shutdown button for Raspberry-Pi
 * Independent Power switch for Raspberry-Pi